dhg/Redditate/README.md

-Redditorial
+Redditate
 =================

-Redditorial is a simple Reddit reader that aims to make the browsing experience more pleasurable :)
+Redditate is a simple Reddit reader that aims to make the browsing experience more pleasurable :)

 Why am I making it?